Experimental Designs for Accelerated Degradation Tests Based on Linear Mixed Effects Models: Introduction

-The present approach is based on the discussion paper by \citep{doi:10.1002/asmb.2061} in which two case studies are introduced for optimal planning of repeated measures Accelerated Degradation Tests.
+The present approach is based on the discussion paper by \cite{doi:10.1002/asmb.2061} in which two case studies are introduced for optimal planning of repeated measures Accelerated Degradation Tests.
 There the authors consider the influence of a single stress variable and use a criterion based on a large-sample approximation of the precision for estimating a quantile of the failure-time distribution under normal use conditions.
-We will adopt this approach, generalize the results presented there to more general models, and extend the design optimization also to generate optimal time plans.
+We will adopt this approach, generalize the results presented there to more general models, and extend the design optimization also to generate an optimal time plan.

 The present paper is organized as follows.
 Section~\ref{sec-intro-exmpl} starts with a motivation example based on a case study in \citep{doi:10.1002/asmb.2061}.
 In Sections~\ref{sec-model-formulation}, \ref{sec-estimation} and \ref{sec-information} we state the general model formulation, specify the maximum-likelihood estimation and exhibit the corresponding information matrix.
 Basic concepts of optimal design theory in the present context are collected in Section~\ref{sec-design} while Section~\ref{sec-failuretime} is devoted to the idea of soft failure due to degradation, where we derive the design optimality criterion for estimating a quantile of the failure time distribution under normal use conditions.
 In Section~\ref{sec-od-fixed-tau} optimal designs are characterized when the time plan for repeated measurements at the testing units is fixed in advance.
-In Section~\ref{sec-opt-time-plan} also the measurement times are optimized under the constraint that measurements are taken according to the same time plan for all units, and in Section~\ref{sec-single-measurements} optimal measurement times are determined in the setting of destructive testing.
 The paper closes with a short discussion in Section~\ref{sec-discussion}.
-Throughout the paper the theoretical concepts are illustrated by two accompanying running examples.
-Some technical result is deferred to an Appendix.